Malaudh: History

-Malaudh Sardars
+Malaudh State

 Ala Singh and Bakhta, second and third sons of Rama left Bhadaur to their eldest brother Dunna and went to seek their fortunes elsewhere about the year 1720.
 Bakhta settled a few miles east of Bhadaur in the village of Dhapali, till he was called in by Shahna, a Jat who had attempted to found a village which still bears his name but was suppressed by the neighbouring villagers.
 Bhakhta built a rude fort which was called Kot Bakhta and made it his headquarters.
 Sardar Man Singh son of Bakhta conquered the Malaudh Ilaqa from the Maler Kotla Afghans in the year 1754.
 This was the period of activity of the Cis-Satluj States against the Muslims which culminated in the fall of Sirhind in 1863.
 The Malaudh Rajas maintained a position of Independence, the relationship to the Patiala Rajas giving them immunity from attacks by their neighbours.
 In 1860, the three main representatives of this Phoolka branch were invested with magisterial powers to be exercised within their local limits and their jagirs were maintained in its entirety.
 The Malod family had many forts in the area under their rule including forts in Ramgarh Sardaran, Pakhoke, Ber and a fine old fort of Shaina built by Bakhta.
 A large one in Malaudh was assigned to Raja Badan Singh C.S.I. recipient of Companionship Order of the Star of India in 1903 who exercised the same criminal and civil powers over the whole estate as his brother Sardar Sundar Singh Jagirdar did in his share.
 They took keen interest in the administration of the estate and welfare of their subjects.
 Raja Badan Singh was an invitee to the Delhi Coronation Durbar held in December 1911 to commemorate the coronation of King George V and Queen Mary as Emperor and Empress of India and received Delhi Durbar Medal 1911.

 The Malaudh Rajas showed conspicuous loyalty to the British rendering good service in the First Anglo-Sikh War of 1845–46 in the battles of Mudki & Feruzshahar by placing their troops and all resources of the State at the disposal of the British Government and during the Indian Mutiny of 1857, were always ready with men and money and received considerable remission of taxation as reward.
 The Rajas of Malaudh paid a total Revenue of Rs.
 52,000 and their Military Force consisted of Ten Guns,1500 Horsemen and 1500 Foot soldiers.